Onehunga Primary School

-Onehunga Primary School is a historic former school located in Onehunga and registered as a category 1 building.
+Onehunga Primary School is a historic former school building located in Onehunga, registered as a category 1 building.
 Constructed in 1901 as a district school before becoming a district high school, it later served as a primary school until the school moved to a new site in 1982.
 Initially planned to be demolished the local community had the building saved and it has become a community centre.

 Description

 The Onehunga Primary School is a notable example of the Queen Anne style being used for an educational building in New Zealand.
+It is the largest extant school of the Queen Anne revival style in New Zealand.

 The building has three main wings and two rooms at the rear.
 The gables have finials.
 The building originally had 7 classrooms, arranged symmetrically, a head master's room, and a teacher's room.
 One classroom doubled as a hall and featured the roll of honour.
 The building made use of an innovative techniques for ventilation and heating such as large windows, holes in the eaves for ventilation, and patented stoves and roof ventilation in the classrooms.
 Each classroom had its own entrance.
 Rooms were painted differently based on whether they were warm or cold.
 The hallways had washbasins for the students.

 The building is constructed from kauri weatherboards and has a corrugated iron roof.
 There are boxed eaves and decorated brackets.
 The central window of the building is twelve-paned with two eight-paned windows each side.
 The interior has kauri walls and flooring.

-It is the largest extant school of the Queen Anne revival style in New Zealand.

 A 6 m tall belfry is located on the central bay that projects outwards.
 A spire is positioned atop the belfry.